kush1920/Rejuvenate_Heritage/README.md

 ## Problem Statement
 * Create a Generator Model that can regenerate broken paintings with filling of missing parts (discontinuities):
 <p align ="justify">
-* Build a function that can objectively identify the discontinuities and the missing elements
+...Build a function that can objectively identify the discontinuities and the missing elements. ..
-* Build functions that can choose the right missing elements for the various types of missing elements      identified in the above-mentioned functions.
+...Build functions that can choose the right missing elements for the various types of missing elements identified in the above-mentioned functions.
 The choice of the right missing elements will be driven by the learning of the data sets in this problem statement.

-* Create multiple outputs out of the above-mentioned functions and create functions to choose the most relevant output (optimization of the functions)
+...Create multiple outputs out of the above-mentioned functions and create functions to choose the most relevant output (optimization of the functions) ..
 </p>

 ![ANPR](https://github.com/kush1920/Automatic-Number-Plate-Recognition/blob/master/Images%20and%20Videos/Images/anpr.jpg)